 Staphylococcus aureus bacteria are often called “staph.”
 They are common germs that can cause a variety of problems.
 These range from mild skin infections to severe infections of your skin, deep tissues, lungs, bones, and blood.
-Staph are normally carried in your nose and on your skin by many healthy adults.
+Most healthy adults normally carry staph on their nose and skin.
 Typically, they do not cause disease.
 But if your skin is broken or opened, staph can enter your body and cause infection.
-Staph infections are often easily treated with antibiotics.
+Staph infections often get better on their own or are easily treated with antibiotics.
 However, it is becoming more common to see bacteria that are resistant to antibiotics, or hard to kill with them.
 This sheet tells you more about staph infections and what you can do to avoid them.

 Staph spreads through direct contact with an infected person through skin-to-skin contact.
 It also spreads through contact with contaminated objects, such as shared towels or athletic equipment.